Defining Workflow Tasks

 Timeout

-By default, task runs time out after 2 hours.
+By default, a task run times out after 2 hours if its function hasn't returned yet.
 You can override this on a per-task basis to any value between 30 seconds and 24 hours.

 Provide your task's timeout to the @app.task decorator via the timeout_seconds argument: